baibaipangpang-bbpp/lora_w_diffusion/README.md

 # running instructions
 1. add image/text pair to data directory. the default setting is 139 files for 米芾
+2. add your wandb api key to the colab
-2. the data_curate directory has more datasets. if desired, copy curated data to the data directory to train on different data set.
+3. the data_curate directory has more datasets. if desired, copy curated data to the data directory to train on different data set.
-3. run lora_sd_colab using GPU.
+4. run lora_sd_colab using GPU.
 (CPU won't work)